 Throughout the year, our parishioners reach out to the larger community both individually and through parish-wide projects and events.
 Some examples include:

 - During our 2018 Lenten Fundraiser, in partnership with Episcopal Relief and Development’s “Gifts for Life” program, we purchased a wide range of items such as mosquitos nets, provisions for clean water, and vocational training for students.
 Nearly $4,000 was raised.

 - Parishioners support a number of projects for needy children, including the Back to School Drive, The Angel Tree Christmas Drive, and the Easter Basket and Clothing Drive.

 - While some of our concerts are by necessity ticketed events, we are also pleased to offer many free music events for anyone who wishes to come, including an impressive organ recital series on Sunday evenings (September through May) and musical meditations in Holy Week.

 Our adult education classes are free and open to anyone who would like to come.
-If you are new to the Christian faith, or curious about the faith, you might give special consideration to coming to the Rector’s Christian Doctrine class, which is offered each year on Tuesday evenings from January through May.
+If you are new to the Christian faith, or curious about the faith, you might give special consideration to coming to the Pilgrim’s Course (the Rector’s Christian Doctrine class), which is offered each year on Tuesday evenings from January through May.